 If we could bottle the energy that sparks great marketing ideas we would.
 It’d come in really handy two or three weeks down the line when corporate conservatism kicks back in.

 Don’t get us wrong.
 All fears are valid.
-They’ve manifested because the excited sales managers and executives who brainstormed up some brilliant have shared with colleagues and the feedback (often from the co-workers unrepresentative internal viewpoint) hasn’t always been super positive.
+They’ve manifested because the excited sales managers and executives who brainstormed up some brilliance have shared ideas with colleagues, and the feedback (often from the co-workers unrepresentative internal viewpoint) hasn’t always been super positive.